stevenrsewell/Password-Generator/README.md

 # Password Generator - HW 3
 https://github.com/stevenrsewell/Password-Generator

-This is an application that generates a random password based on user-chosen criterea.
+This is an application that generates a random password based on user-chosen criteria.
 The user also has an option to copy the password to the clipboard.

 ## Dependencies Used
 <ol>